Food & Beverage Industry in Vietnam: Market Overview and Investment Opportunities (Updates 2025)

 As Vietnam progresses toward recovery, the food & beverage industry is at the forefront, adapting to changing consumer preferences, technological innovations, and evolving regulations.
 This article explores the current trends, challenges, and investment opportunities within Vietnam’s food & beverage market.
 We will look at how businesses are reshaping their strategies to succeed in the new normal, with a focus on community engagement, sustainability, and innovation.

 Investing in Vietnam?
-Check out InCorp Vietnam’s Incorporation Services
+Check out Talk to our Company Registration Experts

 Food & Beverage Market Overview in Vietnam

-According to expert analyses, despite various economic challenges anticipated in 2023, Vietnam’s food & beverage market is set to thrive, experiencing an 18% revenue growth, equivalent to VND 720.3 trillion.
-Post-pandemic stabilization will further bolster this sector, leading it toward the remarkable milestone of nearly VND 1,000 trillion in valuation by 2026.
+According to expert analyses, despite various economic challenges anticipated in 2025, Vietnam’s food & beverage market is set to thrive, experiencing a 9.6% revenue growth.
+Post-pandemic stabilization will further bolster this sector, leading it toward the remarkable milestone of nearly VND 873 trillion valuation by 2027.
+The market value reached approximately VND 688.8 trillion (US$27.3 billion) in 2024, representing a 16.6% increase from 2023.
+By the end of 2024, the number of F&B establishments in Vietnam was estimated at 323,010 stores, marking a 1.8% increase compared to the previous year.

 Vietnamese consumers have clearly defined their favorite pastimes, with restaurants, cafes, and shopping malls emerging as the top contenders.
 In their leisure time, these five destinations receive the most visits, reflecting the lifestyle and preferences of the local population.
 Dining preferences in Vietnam exhibit an interesting age-based pattern.
 Fast food and convenience stores hold a strong appeal for the youngest demographic, those aged 18-24.
 On the other hand, local food establishments and pizza/pasta restaurants find favor among the 25-34 age group.

-In 2023, the Vietnam Food Service Market is estimated to be valued at approximately US$20.79 billion, with a promising outlook for the forecast period from 2023 to 2029.
-During this period, the market is projected to experience a noteworthy Compound Annual Growth Rate (CAGR) of 9.73%, ultimately reaching an impressive US$36.29 billion by 2029.
+In 2025, the Vietnam Food Service Market is estimated to be valued at approximately US$24.77 billion, with a promising outlook for the forecast period from 2025 to 2030.
+During this period, the market is projected to experience a noteworthy Compound Annual Growth Rate (CAGR) of 10.73%, ultimately reaching an impressive US$41.22 billion by 2030.

 Within the food service landscape, Full Service Restaurants emerge as the dominant segment, reflecting the largest market share.
 This trend is expected to persist, with full-service restaurants maintaining their prominence.
-Notably, in 2022, nearly 42.8% of individuals dined out two to four times per month.
+Notably, in 2024, nearly 70% of individuals dined out on weekends, indicating a rising trend in dining out frequency.

 Among various outlet types, Independent Outlets emerge as the key contributors to the Vietnam Food Service Market.
 Asian full-service restaurants within this segment hold a prominent position, primarily due to the widespread utilization of seafood sauces, an integral component of numerous Asian culinary creations, such as “Canh chua cá.”